 April 25, 2023, 2:42 pm | Read time: 3 minutes

-According to official estimates, around 17,000 bears live in Europe, with particularly large populations in Italy and Romania.
+According to official estimates, around 17,000 bears live in Europe–especially in Italy and Romania.
 Experts already have evidence that brown bears are present near Germany’s borders.
-Recently, a bear attack in Italy resulted in the death of a 26-year-old jogger in the Trentino municipality of Caldes.
+In Italy, a bear attack recently resulted in the death of a 26-year-old jogger in the Trentino municipality of Caldes.
 In Upper Bavaria’s Rosenheim, a brown bear killed sheep on an alpine pasture.
 Bear tracks have also been spotted in the snow in Tyrol.
 This raises the question for many: How should I react if I encounter a bear in the wild?

-Also of interest: Are bears soon returning to Germany?
+Also interesting: Are bears soon returning to Germany?

-Even though there is currently a lot of media coverage about bears, there is still no reason to panic.
+Even though there’s currently a lot of media coverage about bears, there’s still no reason to panic.
 Wildlife experts emphasize that bear attacks are very rare.
-However, if you find yourself in an area with many black and brown bears, experts recommend traveling in groups, carrying bear spray, and not running away if a bear approaches you.
-It would quickly catch up to you anyway.
+But if you find yourself in an area with many black and brown bears, experts recommend traveling only in groups, carrying bear spray, and not running away if a bear approaches you.
+It would catch up with you very quickly.
 Running could trigger its hunting instinct, making it likely to chase you.
-Contrary to popular belief, bears can climb trees—and quite quickly at that.
+Contrary to popular belief, bears can climb trees–and quite quickly.

-Since bears dislike surprises, experts also advise talking, singing, or clapping loudly while hiking so the animals know you’re nearby.
-If you approach a stream or a bend in the path, you should be even louder to ensure nearby bears don’t miss your presence.
-Additionally, the WWF recommends avoiding dense brush in bear areas and not leaving food scraps behind, as these could attract bears.
+Since bears dislike surprises, experts also advise speaking loudly, singing, or clapping while hiking so the animals know you’re nearby.
+If you’re approaching a stream or a bend in the path, you should be even louder to ensure bears in the vicinity don’t miss you.
+Additionally, the WWF recommends avoiding dense bushes and not leaving food scraps behind in bear areas, as these could attract bears.

 Experts Advise: Don’t Run from Bears

-But what if your noise and singing don’t deter the bear?
+But what if you can’t scare the bear away with your noise and singing?
 The general rule is to stay calm, experts say.
 Bears are naturally cautious and tend to avoid humans, according to the State Office for the Environment (LfU) and the Nature Conservation Association (BN).
-However, bears are also curious, which may include encounters with humans.
+However, bears are also curious, which can be the case when they encounter a person.

-Even though the animals may seem imposing, experts strongly advise against running away, making frantic movements, or trying to drive the animal away with sticks or stones.
-Instead, keep an eye on the bear, speak calmly, and slowly retreat.
+Even though the animals appear very imposing, experts strongly advise against running away, making frantic movements, or trying to drive the animal away with sticks or stones.
+Instead, you should keep an eye on the bear, speak calmly, and slowly retreat.
 It’s essential to give the animal an escape route and not corner it.
 If an attack does occur, the WWF recommends lying on the ground and placing your hands on your neck.
-This signals to the bear that you are not a threat.
+This signals to the bear that you pose no threat.
 Experts suggest playing dead until the bear moves on.

 Sources